About Cassava

 Category Overview

-Most vegetables are scarce in in calories and rich in in vitamins, minerals, and antioxidants.
+Most vegetables are somewhat low in in calories and a great source of in vitamins, minerals, and antioxidants.
 Many vegetables have more lysine than arginine, such as beets, turnips, tomatoes, soybean sprouts, potatoes, celery, sweet potatoes, summer squash, and green beans.
 These vegetables can help prevent or treat herpes outbreaks, as lysine can suppress the herpes virus.
 Other vegetables have more arginine than lysine, such as peas, carrots, broccoli, cauliflower, and mushrooms.
 These vegetables can still be consumed in moderation, as they have other health benefits.Practical Recommendations

 A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
 This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.